psiz-org/psiz/docs/src/first_steps/getting_started.rst

 System Requirements
 -------------------
 * Python 3.10-3.13
-* cuDNN & CUDA: If using a conda virtual environment, you probably want to install cuDNN and CUDA libraries using :code:`conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0`.
-Replace the specified versions with those appropriate for your setup based on the `TF compatibility matrix <https://www.tensorflow.org/install/source#gpu>`_.
-See the `TF Install Guide <https://www.tensorflow.org/install/pip>`_ for the latest recommendation.
+* Backend runtime (choose one or more): TensorFlow, PyTorch, or JAX.
+* cuDNN & CUDA are only required when using GPU-enabled backend builds.
+For TensorFlow GPU installs, consult the `TF compatibility matrix <https://www.tensorflow.org/install/source#gpu>`_.

 Install using PyPI
 ------------------